 - Jules Tipton

-You will work on a film project, footage from which will be available to you on DVD.
+You will work on a film project, footage from which will be available to you.

 During this year you will undertake a personal assignment that will offer scope for independent practice and a critical evaluation of your learning.